 Financial liabilities as at FVTPL are stated at fair value, with any resultant gain or loss recognized in profit or loss.
 The net gain or loss recognized in the consolidated statement of profit or loss and other comprehensive income incorporates any interest paid on the financial liability.
-Fair value is determined in the manner described above.
+Fair value is determined in the manner described above in Note 3.